adrien-ben/vulkan-examples-rs/crates/examples/hdr_skybox/README.md

 [1] explains how to map rgb white values to brightness values in nits.

 > Calibration mode is only available when HDR is active.

-### UI

-In HDR mode, UI is rendered to its own framebuffer (R8G8B8A8_SRGB) then blended with the HDR framebuffer in the fragment shader of a final pass.
-Gamma correcion is applied in shader during said pass.

-In SDR it is just renderer directly to the swapchain.

 ## Tests